-The National Academies of Sciences, Engineering, and Medicine (NASEM) has been tasked by EPA, the Centers for Disease Control and Prevention (CDC), the National Institute of Environmental Health Sciences (NIEHS), and the Alfred P. Sloan Foundation to conduct a study on Emerging Science on Indoor Chemistry.
-NASEM will convene an ad hoc committee of scientific experts and leaders to consider the state-of-the science regarding chemicals in indoor air.
-Specifically, the committee will focus on:
+The National Academies of Sciences, Engineering, and Medicine (NASEM) was tasked by EPA, the Centers for Disease Control and Prevention (CDC), the National Institute of Environmental Health Sciences (NIEHS), and the Alfred P. Sloan Foundation to conduct a study on Emerging Science on Indoor Chemistry.
+NASEM convened an ad hoc committee of scientific experts and leaders to consider the state-of-the science regarding chemicals in indoor air.
+Specifically, the committee focused on:

 - New findings about previously under-reported chemical species, chemical reactions, and sources of chemicals, as well as the distribution of chemicals; and